Psychologists Explain How Money Matters Affect the Mind

 Career-wise, knowing you’re being paid your fair market value can have a tremendous impact on how you feel about money.
 Recently, SoFi conducted a survey of 1,500 American professionals, and discovered over 54% of college-educated professionals are not confident they understand their market value.
 As a result, over 50% of professionals are not negotiating salaries at the level they should.
 Earning your fair share in relation to others in a similar field isn’t always easy, but by having the right conversations at work, your relationship with money (and others) will improve.

 Finally, learn how to become financially fit, secure and independent.
 Budget accordingly, develop a plan for paying off high-interest debt, and begin investing early.
 Knowing your money is working towards longer term goals can keep both your brain and wallet focused on what’s really important.

 For more advice on ways to talk openly about money and debt, and avoid financial stress, schedule an appointment with a member of our Advice Team.

-Another way to help manage your money is with SoFi Money®, a cash management account.
-There are no account fees and you can use your SoFi Money card anywhere and get the ATM fees reimbursed (fee structure is subject to change).
+Another way to help manage your money is with SoFi Checking and Savings®, a checking and savings account.
+There are no account fees and you can use your SoFi Checking and Savings card anywhere and get the ATM fees reimbursed (fee structure is subject to change).